 Similarly, if you experience permanent disability or injuries like disfigurement, brain trauma, permanent loss of use of a part of the body, then you may be awarded a larger settlement.

 Another factor that can impact your personal injury settlement is how the injuries disrupt your life quality.
 For instance, some injuries may make it extremely difficult for you to carry out routine activities like standing, sitting, or walking.
 Similarly, some accidents may make it impossible for you to travel, work, or play sports.
-Thus, when injuries from an accident drastically affect the victim’s daily life and routine work, then they may result in a larger personal injury claim.
+Thus, when injuries from an accident drastically affect the victim’s daily life and routine work, they may result in a larger personal injury claim.

 Medical Cost and Recovery Time